calvinlarimore/calvin.larimo.re/src/b/eleventy-pages.md

 ---

 # Deploying Eleventy on GitHub Pages
-After fighting with GitHub Action and workflows, I finally figured out how to deploy Eleventy on GitHub Pages.
+After fighting with GitHub Actions and workflows for quite a while, I finally figured out how to deploy Eleventy on GitHub Pages.
 I'm not an expert on GitHub Actions (in fact, I know practically nothing about it) so I'm sure there's a much better way to do this, but this works.
 All the sources I could find on the web were contradictory, didn't work at all, or assumed any knowledge of GitHub Actions, so here's something that works, and is itself an Eleventy site deployed on GitHub Pages using this method.